camunda/camunda/docs/src/go-client/get-started.md

 Now we want to do some work within your workflow.
 First, add a few service tasks to the BPMN diagram and set the required attributes.
-Then extend your `main.go` file and open a task subscription to process tasks which are created when the workflow instance reaches a service task.
+Then extend your `main.go` file and open a job subscription to process jobs which are created when the workflow instance reaches a service task.

 Open the BPMN diagram in the Zeebe Modeler.